Einenlum/edicon/README.md

 The goal is to be able to get and set values from any configuration file without having to rely on tools like `sed` or `awk`.
 It should only change the matching lines and keep the rest of the file intact to have a clean diff.

+This is a fun toy project to learn go.
+Does it make sense?
+Probably not.
+Is it well written or thought out?
+Definitely not.

 ## Installation

 ```bash